AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 Current Summary
 ---------------

-### **Warner Bros Digital Labs** (NYC, NY/Remote)
+### **Built Technologies** (Nashville, TN)
-#### **Front End Software Engineer/Channel Lead, 2016-Present**
+#### **Full-Stack Software Engineer/2018-Present**

-As a Front End Software Engineer and Channel Lead at Warner Bros Digital Labs, I've worked in a rapidly paced environment building out features for [Boomerang](https://www.boomerang.com/), [Warner Archive](https://www.warnerarchive.com/), [Moodica](https://www.moodica.com/), and [DramaFever](https://www.dramafever.com/) using Angular.js and Django.
-While at Warner Bros, I have been especially focused on preparing our code base for the latest version of Angular by following a component model, and driving adoption of the latest version of JavaScript by leading weekly internal training sessions.
+As a Software Engineer at Built Technologies, I've worked in a rapidly paced startup environment in the fintech space building out features in React.js, Can.js, Node.js, and PHP.
+While there, I have been especially focused on re-architecting legacy portions of our application, and improving the quality of our deliverables by laying the groundwork needed to implement both end to end and unit testing.

 Strengths include: